Capacity Planning in Project Management – 4 Important Success Factors (with Checklist)

 For ongoing projects, the realistic remaining effort is most relevant – based on the current situation.

 For new projects, it is necessary to meet the minimum requirement for resource planning.
-This means you have to plan all required skills – not necessarily people – per month or quarter.
+This means you must plan all required skills – not necessarily people – per month or quarter.

 It is definitely not enough to look only at the total work without the distribution over time.